albertolovell/closed_caption_classifier/README.md

 # closed_caption_classifier
-Classification of TV closed-caption data
+Classification of TV closed-caption data (in progress)

 Overview:
 Sentiment analysis and unsupervised classification of TV shows and top brands based on closed caption text.